DIY-able/MqttTinyController/README.md

 - MQTT broker is defined as any MQTT broker (e.g. HiveHQ or Mosquitto)

 ### Action A: Turn on a relay on GP16 (with MFA disabled)
-- Client sends a JSON message {"GP16":1} to MQTT broker
+- Client sends a JSON message to MQTT broker
+-        Request: {"GP16":1}
 - PicoW Hardware: GP16 relay is set to ON
 -       Response: {"GP16": 1}
-- The code sends the response to MQTT broker, all subscribers have the updated message with GP16=1
+- PicoW sends the response to MQTT broker, all subscribers have the updated message with GP16=1

 ### Action B: Turn off a relay on GP16 (with MFA disabled)
-- Client sends a JSON message {"GP16":0} to MQTT broker
+- Client sends a JSON message to MQTT broker
+-        Request: {"GP16":0}
 - PicoW Hardware: GP16 relay is set to OFF
 -       Response: {"GP16": 0}
-- The code sends the response to MQTT broker, all subscribers have the updated message with GP16=0
+- PicoW sends the response to MQTT broker, all subscribers have the updated message with GP16=0

 ### Action C: Turn on momentary relay on GP18 (with MFA disabled)
-- Client sends a JSON message {"GP18":1} to MQTT broker
+- Client sends a JSON message to MQTT broker
+-        Request: {"GP18":1}
 - PicoW Hardware: Toggle GP18 momentary relay by first setting the relay GPIO18 to ON, after 2 seconds, set GPIO18 relay to OFF
 -       Response: {"GP18": 0}
-- The code sends the response to MQTT broker, all subscribers have the final status with GP18=0
+- PicoW sends the response to MQTT broker, all subscribers have the final status with GP18=0

 ### Action D: Contact switch GP1 is connected physically on the hardware GPIO board
 -        Response: {"GP1": 1}
-- The code sends the response to MQTT broker, all subscribers have the updated message with GP1=1
+- PicoW sends the response to MQTT broker, all subscribers have the updated message with GP1=1

 ### Action E: Combined Action A and Action D in sequence very quickly
 -        Response: {"GP1": 1, "GP16": 1}
-- The code sends the response to MQTT broker, all subscribers have the updated message with GP1=1 and GP16=1
+- PicoW sends the response to MQTT broker, all subscribers have the updated message with GP1=1 and GP16=1

 ### Action F: First time running
 -        Response: {"GP0": 0, "GP1": 0, "GP2": 0, "GP3": 0, "GP16": 0, "GP17": 0, "GP18": 0, "GP19": 0}
-- The code sends the response to MQTT broker, all subscribers have the FULL list status
+- PicoW sends the response to MQTT broker, all subscribers have the FULL list status

 ### Action G: Get the stats from Microcontroller
-- Client sends a message {"CMD":"stats"} to MQTT broker
+- Client sends a message to MQTT broker
+-         Request: {"CMD":"stats"}
 -        Response: Uptime=1 days 5 hrs, Outages=0, Mem=32.9%, Temp=18.6C/65.5F, Rtc=2024-02-01 18:40
-- The code sends the response to MQTT broker, notifying subscribers the device is still up and running with stats
+- PicoW sends the response to MQTT broker, notifying subscribers the device is still up and running with stats

 ### Action I: Get the public IP where the Microcontroller is running
-- Client sends a message {"CMD":"getip"} to MQTT broker
+- Client sends a message to MQTT broker
+-         Request: {"CMD":"getip"}
 -        Response: {"IP": "20.114.152.56"}
-- The code seneds the response to MQTT broker, publishing the public IP where your Microcontroller is running
+- PicoW sends the response to MQTT broker, publishing the public IP where your Microcontroller is running

 ### Action J: Manually refresh (re-publish) all GPIO values
-- Client sends a message {"CMD":"refresh"} to MQTT broker
+- Client sends a message to MQTT broker
+-         Request: {"CMD":"refresh"}
 -        Response: {"GP0": 1, "GP1": 1, "GP2": 0, "GP3": 0, "GP16": 0, "GP17": 0, "GP18": 0, "GP19": 0}
-- The code sends the response to MQTT broker, all subscribers have the FULL list status, in this example GP0=1 and GP1=1
+- PicoW sends the response to MQTT broker, all subscribers have the FULL list status, in this example GP0=1 and GP1=1

 ### Action K: Turn on relay on GP16 with MFA (TOTP) enabled on this GPIO (access denied)
-- Client sends a message {"GP16": 1} to MQTT broker
+- Client sends a message to MQTT broker
+-         Request: {"GP16": 1}
 -        Response: Error: MFA validation failed, GPIO cannot be set

 ### Action L: Turn on relay on GP16 with MFA (TOTP) enabled on this GPIO (access granted)
-- Client sends a message {"MFA": 123456} to MQTT broker
+- Client sends 2 messages to MQTT broker
+-         Request: {"MFA": 123456}
-- Client sends a message {"GP16": 1} to MQTT broker
+                   {"GP16": 1}
+- PicoW Hardware: GP16 relay is set to ON
 -        Response: {"GP16": 1}
+- PicoW sends the response to MQTT broker, all subscribers have the updated message with GP16=1
+- All messages on MQTT broker: (first 2 messages were sent by client, last message was sent by Microcontroller)
+-         {"MFA": 123456}
+          {"GP16": 1}
+          {"GP16": 1}

+### Action M: Turn on relay on GP16 with MFA (TOTP) and Notification enabled on this GPIO (access granted)
+- Client sends 2 messages to MQTT broker
+-         Request: {"MFA": 123456}
+                   {"GP16": 1}
 - PicoW Hardware: GP16 relay is set to ON
-- The code sends the response to MQTT broker, all subscribers have the updated message with GP16=1
-- All messages on MQTT broker: {"MFA": 123456}, {"GP16": 1}, {"GP16": 1}  (first 2 messages were sent by client, last message was sent by Microcontroller)

-### Action M: Turn on relay on GP16 with MFA (TOTP) and Notification enabled on this GPIO (access granted)
-- Client sends a message {"MFA": 123456} to MQTT broker
-- Client sends a message {"GP16": 1} to MQTT broker
 -        Response: {"GP16": 1}
                    {"NOTIFY": {"GP16": 1}}
+- PicoW sends the response to MQTT broker, all subscribers have the updated message with GP16=1
+- All messages on MQTT broker:
+-        {"MFA": 123456}
+         {"GP16": 1}
+         {"GP16": 1}
+         {"NOTIFY": {"GP16": 1}}

+### Action N: Turn on 2 relays at the same time GP16, GP17 (with MFA disabled)
+- Client sends a message to MQTT broker
+-         Request: {"GP16": 1, "GP17": 1}
-- PicoW Hardware: GP16 relay is set to ON
+- PicoW Hardware: GP16 and GP17 relay are set to ON at the same time
-- The code sends the response to MQTT broker, all subscribers have the updated message with GP16=1
+- PicoW sends the response to MQTT broker, all subscribers have the updated message with GP16=1 GP17=1
-- All messages on MQTT broker: {"MFA": 123456}, {"GP16": 1}, {"GP16": 1}, {"NOTIFY": {"GP16": 1}}
+-        Response: {"GP16": 1, "GP17": 1}

+### Action O: Turn on 2 momentary relays at the same time GP26, GP27 (with MFA disabled)
+- GP26 and GP27 are defined as momentary relays with 10s and 2s wait time respectively
+-        gpio_pins_for_momentary_relay_switch = {26:10, 27:2}
+- Client sends a message to MQTT broker
+-         Request: {"GP26": 1, "GP27": 1}
+- PicoW Hardware: GP16 and GP17 relay are set to ON at the same time
+-        Response: {"GP26": 1, "GP27": 1}
+- PicoW Hardware: After 2 seconds, GP27 relay is set to OFF
+-        Response: {"GP27": 0}
+- PicoW Hardware: After 10 seconds, GP26 relay is set to OFF
+-        Response: {"GP26": 0}

 # Mobile App "IoT MQTT Panel" Setup by Example

 - GP16, GP17 are defined as Relay